 The privacy provided by TC arises because when a user makes a withdrawal, they can prove that it came from some unique deposit, but no one other than the user knows which deposit it came from.
 However, implementing TC naively has a fatal flaw: the user usually does not yet have ETH in their withdrawal address, and if the user uses their deposit address to pay for gas, that creates an on-chain link between their deposit address and their withdrawal address.

-Currently, this is solved via relayers; a third-party relayer verifies the ZK-SNARK and unspent status of the nulllifier, publish the transaction using their own ETH to pay for gas, and collects the fee back from the user from the TC contract.
+Currently, this is solved via relayers; a third-party relayer verifies the ZK-SNARK and unspent status of the nullifier, publishes the transaction using their own ETH to pay for gas, and collects the fee back from the user from the TC contract.

-AA allows us to do this without relayers: the user could simply send an AA transaction targeting the TC contract, and the ZK-SNARK verification and the nullifier checking can be done as the verification step, and PAYGAS can be called directly after that.
+AA allows this without relayers: the user could simply send an AA transaction targeting the TC contract, the ZK-SNARK verification and the nullifier checking can be done in the verification step, and PAYGAS can be called directly after that.
 This allows the withdrawer to pay for gas directly out of the coins going to their withdrawal address, avoiding the need for relayers or for an on-chain link to their deposit address.